 5.2 Please note that the LPA may need to update and make changes to this publication to comply with legislative changes.
-Should this occur we will seek to update it on our websites as soon as practicable.
+Should this occur the Council will seek to update it on the Council website as soon as practicable.
 Please be aware of this should you choose to print a copy of this publication.